Functions for Working with Strings

 startsWith

-Returns whether string str
+Returns whether string str starts with prefix.

 Syntax